simenrostad/Bachelor-Nordic_Semi/README.md

 Energy Harvesting Stop Button (EHSB)

+The gruop consists of:
+Jonathan Lange Lundaas
+Besart Olluri
+Tor André Melheim
+Simen Rømo
+Simon S. Røstad

-inder project report u vill finde the thisis that was written as a batchlor and ther is also e psoter thet sumsupp the difrent aspect in a simplsitc way.
+Fore ouer final batchlor thsisis we wrote abount the EHSB projeckt. here u will finde the thissis, poster and a powerpoint inder project report u vill finde the thisis that was written as a batchlor and ther is also e psoter thet sumsupp the difrent aspect in a simplsitc way.